Orange-OpenSource/a11y-guidelines/others_EN/inputs/md/word.md

 ### 16. Use the automated Accessibility checker

-Word provides an Accessibility checker (menu File&nbsp;> Check fro problems&nbsp;> Check accessibility).
+Word provides an Accessibility checker (menu File&nbsp;> Check for problems&nbsp;> Check accessibility).
 It lists all contents prone to be hard to deal with and automatically detected failures.
 This tool must be used as it provides a huge help; however it does not prevent you from checking and applying all the recommendations provided in this page.

 ### 17. Exporting the document to <abbr>PDF</abbr>